How Does Marketplace Payment Processing Work? A Quick Guide for UK Businesses

 In this guide, we've outlined practical, evidence-based steps to help you reduce chargebacks, improve your customer journey, and respond effectively when disputes arise.

-We've also explained how Wise Business can support international payments and refunds with transparent fees when operating across currencies.
+We've also explained how Wise Business can support international payments and refunds with low, transparent fees and the ability to convert funds at the mid-market rate.

 One of the easiest ways to reduce chargebacks is also one of the most overlooked: making sure customers instantly recognise the transaction on their bank statement1.
 Here's a checklist every UK merchant should have: